jamesplease/redux-resource/docs/guides/resources.md

 # Resources

 resourceful-redux is all about managing resources.
-So what, exactly, is a resource?

 A resource is a plain JavaScript object that represents a single entity in your application.
 For instance, it could represent a book, or a person, or something more abstract, like a 'workflow' or 'responsibility.'

 The only requirement of a resource is that it **must** have an `id` attribute.
 The following are some examples of valid resources: